How to Add a User to Sudoers on Ubuntu 22.04 | 20.04

 adduser josh

-After executing the previously mentioned command and pressing enter, the system will prompt creating a password for the new user account.
-Choosing a strong password is crucial to ensure the security of the account.
-Using a combination of uppercase and lowercase letters, symbols, numeric values, and special characters is recommended to enhance the password’s complexity and make it harder to guess or crack.
+After executing the command and pressing enter, the system prompts you to create a password for the new user account.
+A strong password is crucial for account security.
+A recommended password includes a mix of uppercase and lowercase letters, symbols, numeric values, and special characters to increase complexity and difficulty guessing or cracking.

-After successfully setting the password for the new user, the system will prompt for additional information about the user, such as full name, contact details, and other relevant information.
-While these details are not mandatory, providing as much information as possible is recommended to represent the user within the system accurately.
+After setting the new user’s password, the system prompts you for additional user information like full name, contact details, and other relevant data.
+Although you don’t have to provide these details, supplying as much information as possible helps accurately represent the user in the system.

 After completing the previous step, you should type “Y” and press the enter key to add the new user to the system.

-To verify that the new user has been successfully added, you can execute the following command in the terminal:
+To verify the successful addition of the new user, execute the following command in the terminal:

 grep 'username' /etc/passwd